anee-helsinki/seeing-verbs/README.md

    10. co-occurrence freq
    11. PMI2 score
    12. average distance between keyword and collocate (in words)
-   13. url to Korp (all links may not return results, as Korp has been updated in 2019)
+   13. url to Korp (all links may not return results, as Korp has been updated in 2019: see https://www.kielipankki.fi/corpora/oracc/ for more info and user guide)
 + period/genre-distribution-matrix.tsv
    Distribution of seeing verbs in different genres and periods as a matrix representation